bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 /// Solve the problem when your WKWebview post message empty,default is BUOfflineTypeWebview
 + (void)setOfflineType:(BUOfflineType)type;

-/// Custom set the GDPR of the user,GDPR is the short of General Data Protection Regulation,the interface only works in The European.
-/// @params GDPR 0 close privacy protection, 1 open privacy protection
+///Fields to indicate SDK whether the user grants consent for personalized ads, the value of GDPR : 0 User has granted the consent for personalized ads, SDK will return personalized ads; 1: User doesn't grant consent for personalized ads, SDK will only return non-personalized ads.
 + (void)setGDPR:(NSInteger)GDPR;

 /// Custom set the AB vid of the user.
 Array element type is NSNumber
 + (void)setABVidArray:(NSArray<NSNumber *> *)abvids;

-/// Open GDPR Privacy for the user to choose before setAppID.
+/// Notice that Developers must open GDPR Privacy for the user before setAppID.
 + (void)openGDPRPrivacyFromRootViewController:(UIViewController *)rootViewController confirm:(BUConfirmGDPR)confirm;

 /// get appID